pawarrchetan/docker-python-app/README.md

 # Overview
-This repository contains source code for a sample conatinerized flask app.
+This repository contains source code for a sample containerized flask app.

 # Details

-The app exposes a simple falsk app on port 5000.
+The app exposes a simple flask app on port 5000.
 The `docker run` command can be used to bind port 5000 to the host port.

 ## Single-stage build